-- 1 PFOS-salt releases only - 2 PFOS-salt plus PFOS-substances, assuming instant degradation to PFOS. - 3 PFOS-salt plus PFOS-substances, assuming a 20 day half life for degradation to PFOS. - 4 PFOS-salt plus PFOS-substances, assuming a 1 year half life for degradation to PFOS.

-5 - PFOS-salt, PFOS-substances with 20 day half life, PFOS-polymer with 30 year half life degradation to PFOS.
+- 1 PFOS-acid releases only - 2 PFOS-acid plus PFOS-substances, assuming instant degradation to PFOS. - 3 PFOS acid plus PFOS-substances, assuming a 20 day half life for degradation to PFOS. - 4 PFOS-acid plus PFOS-substances, assuming a 1 year half life for degradation to PFOS. - 5 PFOS-acid, PFOS-substances with 20 day half life, PFOS-polymer with 30 year half life degradation to PFOS.

 There are no data for the breakdown of PFOS-polymers, and so the fifth scenario is considered to be much more speculative than the others.
 A 30 year half life is assumed, with complete release of the PFOS moiety from the polymer on this time scale.
-It should be noted that all of these scenarios reflect the situation in the past as far as emissions are concerned.